GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 ## Allow access {: #allow_access }

 If your extension needs to run on `file://` URLs or operate in incognito mode, users must give the extension access on its details page.
+You can find instructions for opening the details page under [Manage your extensions](https://support.google.com/chrome_webstore/answer/2664769?hl=en#:~:text=Manage%20your%20extensions).

 {% Details %}
 {% DetailsSummary %}